10 Most Powerful Blogs to Read Right Now

 - Jezebel: This is another Gawker Media blog, but its focus is geared toward women.
 Jezebel offers a fresh approach to entertainment news and lifestyle stories that offer both factual and humorous information.
 Gawker found another niche area to appeal to with Jezebel – women.
 It has proven successful as one of the go-to women-related web blogs with an estimate of over 12 million monthly viewers.

 - The Daily Beast: This blog brings in an estimated 15.5 million monthly viewers.
 Launched by Tina Brown, former editor of high-profile publications like Vanity Fair and the New Yorker, in 2008.
 This blog offers Op-eds and news articles covering politics, music, entertainment, fashion, technology and much more.

 - TMZ: Many people associate TMZ with celebrity gossip and entertainment news.
 TMZ has brought the business of paparazzi to a whole new level of importance.
 They tend to be the one source of celebrity gossip that is everywhere covering everything at every time.
-Whether you’re interested in what Jennifer Garner had for breakfast, or trying to get the latest scoop of the Brangelina split, TMZ prides itself in keeping its audience up-to-date at any cost.
+Whether you’re interested in what Jennifer Garner had for breakfast, or trying to get the latest scoop of the Brangelina split, TMZ prides itself on keeping its audience up-to-date at any cost.

 - Engadget: This blog site brings about 14 million new monthly visitors.
 The title of the blog basically speaks for itself.
 The news stories found on this site cover all things gadget and electronic related.
-It allows its readers to find out what’s new and what to expect in the the community.
-It is the product of former Gizmodo editor, peter Rojas.
+It allows its readers to find out what’s new and what to expect in the community.
+It is the product of former Gizmodo editor, Peter Rojas.